near/NEPs/text/0000-network-spec.md

 - Peer responds with false `latest_height` / `latest_weight`.
 The attacker might want to stall node in syncing mode, waiting for headers that don't exist by providing way to large `latest_height`.
 The only way to actually verify this is to try to pull headers from this peer.
 As we start requesting headers, a timer setup.
 If peer doesn't respond to the `HeaderRequest` within this time, we Ban the peer for a medium period of time.
 Additional heuristic can be added, which node will be banned if their `latest_height` is above some threshold of heights known from other peers.

+- Create several ghost accounts with ghost connections among them and flood the network with them.
+Nodes will be calculating shortest path frequently and having many reachable nodes in the routing table increase the cost of such operation.

 ### Eclipse attack manipulating reputation

 A malicious actor put as little stake as possible in the blockchain to become validator from as much peer ids as possible.
 All this peer id become relevant (maybe gaining reputation through time) and tries to flood some participants active connections with their forged peer ids.

-Outbounds connections might not be an effective resource to avoid such situation if malicious actor plans it attack with some time, though waiting to all its nodes get high reputation (this is undetectable, mostly because malicious actor needs to do nothing bad).
+Outbound connections might not be an effective resource to avoid such situation if malicious actor plans it attack with some time, though waiting to all its nodes get high reputation (this is undetectable, mostly because malicious actor needs to do nothing bad).

 Also in order to achieve this it can also corrupt (take control) of high reputation nodes which is not that unrealistic.

 One defense against such an attack right now is part of the balance mechanism, where validators will make direct connections to other validators, hence keeping at least one connection to an honest node.

 Proposal: We can fetch some reputable peers from a UDP channel from other nodes we know in the network and randomly rotate some (few) slots of our connected peers.
-Trying to establish this way new outbounds (also inbound) connections to other peers.
+Trying to establish this way new outbound (also inbound) connections to other peers.

 **WARNING**: This situation taken to an extreme might lead to a centralized system where all honest nodes are connected to a malicious node without knowing the existence of other honest nodes.